 A study shows people who exercise regularly sleep better at night and feel less sleepy during the day.
 Regular exercise also improves the symptoms of insomnia and increases the amount of time you spend in the deep, restoratives stages of sleep.
 Just watch the timing of your workouts – exercising too close to bedtime can be stimulating.
 There’s a saying that says:“Exposing yourself to bright daylight first thing in the morning will help the natural circadian rhythm,”.

-Your daytime eating habits play a part in how well you sleep, especially in the hours before the bedtime.
+Your daytime eating habits play a part in how well you sleep, especially in the hours before bedtime.
 A grumbling stomach can be distracting to keep you awake, but so is an overly full stomach.
 Avoid eating a big meal within three hours before your bedtime.
-If you’re hungry right before the bed, a glass of hot milk and a fruit can help.
+If you’re hungry right before bed, a glass of hot milk and fruit can help.

 Getting in sync with your body’s sleeping clock is one of the strategies for sleeping better.
 If you keep a regular sleep-wake schedule, you’ll feel much more refreshed and energized than if you sleep at different hours at different times.
 Try to go to sleep and wake up at the same time every day.

 Simple things matter.
 Have a comfortable mattress, and pillows can affect your sleep quality.
 Make sure that your bedroom’s lightning is comfortable enough for your sleep as all of these things promote sleep onset.